jido/Arcadam/README.md

 a checkbox description or text for an option appears in the second column.

 All form elements can have a value.
-If an element also has an id then the value becomes a replacement value using the id of the element.
+If an element also has an id then the value becomes a replacement value using the id of the element as key.
 In case of a checkbox, the replacement value is only defined when the checkbox is checked.